Tantur’s Continuing Education Programs

 Pacing and Extra-Curricular Activities

 One aspect that distinguishes the Tantur experience from other worthwhile short pilgrimages is the amount of free time the program offers.
 Our schedule generally includes either a lecture or trip six days each week, with Sundays usually being free.
 Besides Sunday, several other free days or half-days are scheduled as well.
 This pacing allows each participant to personalize their time for study and/or exploration.
 Some choose to visit the many museums in the area, or savor the opportunity to wander the streets of Bethlehem or through the Old City of Jerusalem.
-Others prefer desert hikes or visits to Tel Aviv, Jaffa or Hebron.
+Others prefer nature hikes or visits to different cities.
 Many simply appreciate the long uninterrupted hours of reading and study either in our magnificent library or among the roses and palm trees in the garden.
-All of these opportunities are readily available to those who participate in the Tantur program.
+All of these opportunities are readily available to those who participate in the Tantur program